0Maan0/ABM-IDEA-DYNAMICS/README.md

 # Simulation settings
 num_simulations = 2000           # How many times to run the simulation
-show_final_state = False         # Whether to show the final state of the simulation (to check it has converged) use_animation = True             # Whether to animate one simulation run max_steps = 1000                 # Maximum steps per simulation
+use_animation = True             # Whether to animate one simulation run max_steps = 1000                 # Maximum steps per simulation